hyperledger/indy-hipe/text/a2a-forward-secrecy/README.md

 fail for incorrect channels and only succeed for a correct channel.
 Once channel association is established, decrypting the message can begin.
 See [Double ratchet with header encryption](https://signal.org/docs/specifications/doubleratchet/#double-ratchet-with-header-encryption) for more details about ratcheting header keys.

+A downside to encrypted headers is the cloud agent will store the message until an edge agent tells the cloud agent to delete it.
+In the case of multiple edge agents, agent *1* might accidently receive a message meant for agent *2* and will not be able to decrypt it.
+Agent *1* will not know if the message is bad, not for her, has been tampered with, or is spam.
+To eliminate this ambiguity, routing information should be included so cloud agents can know which edge agent the message is for and the edge agent can with assurance know the message is for them.
+This information should be encrypted so only the cloud agent can read it.
+The routing information can be a hash of an edge agents identity public key.

 ### Unencrypted header format

 The header is the concatenation of the following fields: